 Locally, Beth was elected President of the Tarrant County Bar Association (2003-2004) following which she served in various State-wide positions.
 Her most prestigious honor to date, however, was receiving the Professionalism Award by the Tarrant County Bar Association in 2013, annually awarded to the lawyer chosen as best exemplifying consistent excellence and professionalism.
 To Beth, this is not just an honor recognizing past performance, but stands as a personal directive to continue to provide her best efforts in helping litigants and lawyers fully and thoughtfully consider all of their options when facing the uncertainties and expense of litigation.

-Personally, since 2016 Beth has successfully completed 27 half marathons and thrives on encouraging other women to cultivate their inner athlete.
-Beth has a passion for supporting live independent music, with Griffin House and Daphne Willis two of her all-time favorites.
-Finally, Beth truly loves the game of baseball, and would greatly appreciate never being reminded of Game 6 of the 2011 World Series ever again.
+Personally, since 2016 Beth has successfully completed 31 half marathons and thrives on encouraging other women to cultivate their inner athlete.
+Likewise, Beth has a passion for supporting live independent music, with Griffin House and Daphne Willis two of her personal favorites.
+Finally, Beth truly loves the game of baseball, and while delighted with the outcome of the 2023 season, remains somewhat traumatized by Game 6 of the 2011 World Series.

 WHAT PEOPLE SAY ABOUT BETH